 Washington Nationals Mt.
 Rushmore

 No other franchise suffered as much from the effects of the 1994 players strike as the Montreal Expos.
 One of the most tragic injustices in baseball is the fate of the 1994 Expos.
 On pace to win 105 games and six games ahead of the mighty Atlanta Braves, the most promising season in franchise history was erased by the strike.
 The team never recovered from the losses at the turnstiles or in local broadcast deals and eventually fell under the control of MLB.
-Ted Lerner purchased the franchise in 2006, and financial stability has been good.
+Ted Lerner purchased the franchise in 2006, and financial stability has been strong since.
 This franchise is the only one of the 30 current organizations never to win a postseason series after a full season of play.
 The only series this franchise can claim is the 1981 NLDS between first- and second-half NL East champions.
 The Montreal Expos defeated the Philadelphia Phillies is the best-of-five series, 3-2.
 The Expos were then beaten by the Dodgers in the NLCS.
-Now entering its 46th season, the team has finished with the best record in its division twice, and second eight times.
+Now competing in its 47th season, the team has finished with the best record in its division twice in addition to 1994, and second eight times.
 Given that history, it’s surprising to find as many worthy candidates for the Expos/Nationals Mt.
 Rushmore.

 Raines is the franchise’s all-time leader in runs and stolen bases, and is second on the franchise list in average and hits.
 The seven-time All-Star finished in the top 7 in MVP voting three times as an Expo.
 He owns four stolen base titles, a batting title and led the NL in runs scored twice, once in 1987 even though he wasn’t signed by the Expos until May 1 after getting caught in the middle of the owners’ collusion in free agency bidding.